 - 5. The Company is exposed to certain risks in connection with the substantial use of cash in its operations.
 Damage to or other potential losses involving, its assets may not be covered by insurance.
 Its business, financial performance and results of operations are subject to seasonality.
+For 2022, 28.9% of the Group's sales came from its 4th quarter sales driven by the Christmas season.
 The Company relies on dividends and distributions from its subsidiaries to fund its cash and financing requirements. - 6.
 The Company's interests may differ significantly from the interests of other shareholders as its business and operations are dependent upon key executives.
 The Company is party to a large number of related party transactions and its operating results and financial condition are affected by a significant minority shareholding in Robinsons Bank. - 7.
 Its operations are concentrated in the Philippines, and therefore any downturn in general economic conditions in the Philippines could have a material adverse impact on its business operations.
 Any political instability in the Philippines may adversely affect its business operations.
 Continued terrorist activities and high-profile violent crime in the Philippines could destabilize the country, adversely affecting its business environment and the occurrence of natural disasters or other catastrophes, severe weather conditions, or outbreaks of contagious diseases may materially adversely affect the Philippine economy and disrupt its operations. - 8.
 Future changes in the value of the Philippine Peso against the U.S. dollar and other currencies may adversely affect its results of operations - 9.
 Government mandated measures such as lockdowns due to COVID 19 pandemic created significant volatility across the business of the group.
 This resulted to both temporary and permanent store closures.